-We help business and IT professionals to maximise value for their organisations from
+We help business and IT professionals to maximise value, success and ROI from

 information technology using our unique Business Value Maximisation Framework (BVMF®)

-Conceived in the 1980s, born in the '90s, BVMF® underpins, transcends and transforms waterfall, agile, wagile and most other business IT methods, approaches and practices.
-It defines the fundamental, underlying principles by which optimal value, success and ROI are gained from the use of Information Technology in a business or organisation.
-It does not reinvent the wheel but focuses, completes and enhances other methods, approaches and practices; so nothing is lost, everything is gained.
-After 30 years of research & development, BVMF® is extensive, comprehensive and powerful.
+Conceived in the 1980s, born in the '90s, BVMF® underpins, transcends and transforms waterfall, agile, Prince2 and most other methods, approaches and practices.
+It defines the fundamental, underlying principles by which optimal value, success and ROI are gained from IT and 'Digital' Transformation.
+It does not reinvent the wheel but focuses, integrates and enhances other methods, approaches and practices; so nothing is lost, everything is gained.
+After 30 years of research and development, BVMF® is extensive, comprehensive and powerful

 • "Your [business value] approach has helped us achieve a quality almost unheard of in this environment."